You’re gonna wanna lotta this “chicken” Piccata!

 You can make this oil free by using a few tablespoons of veggie broth to start the sauce instead of vegan butter and olive oil.

 *Poultry seasoning is not actual poultry.
 It is a spice blend that is called poultry seasoning because that is customarily what it is used for.
-It generally thyme, garlic, celery salt and so on. *
+It is generally thyme, garlic, celery salt and so on. *